Bram Nuytinck: Early career

-Born in Heumen, Gelderland, Nuytinck started playing football as an 8-year old for amateur club Juliana '31.
+Born in Heumen, Gelderland, Nuytinck started playing football as an eight-year old for amateur club Juliana '31.
 In 2001, he was picked up by NEC, and joined their youth teams.

 NEC

-In spring 2009, Nuytinck became a part of the first team of NEC, where Mario Been was head coach.
+In the Spring of 2009, Nuytinck became part of the first team of NEC, where Mario Been was head coach.
 He signed a two-year contract with the club.

-On 23 December 2009, Nuytinck made his first team debut under new coach Wiljan Vloet in the cup match against FC Groningen.
+On 23 December 2009, Nuytinck made his first team debut under new coach Wiljan Vloet in a cup match against FC Groningen.
 He was substituted in the 53d minute, and came onto the pitch for Patrick Pothuizen.
 His first match in the starting lineup was on 30 January 2010 against Sparta Rotterdam.
 Two weeks later, on 12 February 2010, Nuytinck scored twice against NAC Breda, helping his team to win 4–2.

-In January 2011, Nuytinck rejected an offer from Spanish club Osasuna, in order to keep developing as a player in NEC.
-In the spring of 2012, Napoli, Juventus, Ajax and Everton showed interest in Nuytinck who had grown into a profile in the Dutch Eredivisie and captained the Dutch under-21 team.
+In January 2011, Nuytinck rejected an offer from Spanish club Osasuna, to keep developing as a player at NEC.
+In the spring of 2012, Napoli, Juventus, Ajax and Everton showed interest in Nuytinck who had grown in profile in the Dutch Eredivisie and captained the Dutch under-21 team.